back-tracking

 Good example from reddit

 Now, you notice that there are no additional paths to try to take from this intersection, because you have tried all the paths, and all the paths leads to dead ends.
 You now know that the exit can't be beyond this intersection, so what do you do?
+You retrace your steps to the last intersection before the one you're at.

 What you performed there was a backtracking algorithm.
 You exhausted the possible paths by trying them out one by one, and ticking off the ones that didn't work and retraced your steps.
 "Retracing your steps" in computer lingo is "backtracking."